Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 The consequences of this judgment are manifold and concern both defendants and legal professionals.
 Key points to consider include:

-• The awareness that recognition does not exclude the possibility of criminal effects, even if not immediately current.
+• The awareness that recognition does not exclude the possibility of criminal law effects, even if not immediately current.

 • The reference to previous case law, which confirms the Court's position on the matter.